sveetch/cookiecutter-sveetch-djangoapp/README.rst

 any service (state badge, pyup, travis, etc..) except `Read the Docs`_ link in README.

-TODO: A sample built from this template is available on repository `sveetch-djangoapp-sample <https://github.com/sveetch/sveetch-djangoapp-sample>`_.
+A sample built from this template is available on repository `sveetch-djangoapp-sample <https://github.com/sveetch/sveetch-djangoapp-sample>`_.

 Usage